a-paulson/BounceBack/README.md

 - [ ] Like or star posts
 - [ ] Post well formatted links
 - [ ] Post mentions, linking to other users by name
-- [ ] Post files and expect those files to be maintained
+- [ ] Post files and have those files to be maintained across sessions
 - [ ] Post with different formatting using a markup language
 - [ ] Create links to specific chat items
 - [ ] View other users by clicking on their username